 You pay $2 entry fee per person and you get a bucket to fill with apples.
 Then you pay per kilo once you’re done.
 The kids loved the experience and started to eat the apples they picked within the first minute.
 The place is spacious with enough room for everyone and the apples were big and juicy.

 We stopped at one bucket per family, and made sure we only picked the biggest, reddest apples around.
-My 3y old took it very serious and each apple was inspected before being picked.
+My 3 year old took it very seriously and each apple was inspected before being picked.

 After we were done fruit picking and playing with the animals we left for Hillbilly cider shed.
 This is a few minutes from the Orchard and on your way back to the Hills.